Navigation – Plan du site

 Illustrations

-Tables must be embedded directly in the article file (.doc), without formatting.
+Tables must be embedded directly in the article file (doc or docx), without formatting.

-Graphs (Excel) will be included in the text and must as well be submitted as images, in JPEG format.
+Graphs (Excel) will be included in the text and must as well be submitted as images, in jpg, png or tiff format.

-For texts including sound material or animated images, links to an archive should be accurately given in the Word document (Internet Archive, medihal, DigitalCSIC, youtube, dailymotion etc.).
+For texts including sound material or animated images, hyperlinks to an archive should be accurately given in the Word document (Internet Archive, medihal, DigitalCSIC, youtube, dailymotion etc.).

 Guidelines for book reviews and bibliographical essays

-Bibliographic reviews will deal with books or monographic journals, published within the last 5 years (the publications reviewed may be in any language and deal with any period and society, but with a link to the Americas).
-Bibliographic essays will link several works (one will have been published within the last 5 years).
+Bibliographic reviews will report books or monographic journals, published within the last 5 years (the publications reviewed may be in any language and deal with any period and society, but with a link to the Americas).
+Bibliographic essays will cover several works (at least one of which published within the last 5 years).

-Reviews and essays should include five key words in Spanish, English and French, without capital letters, separated by commas.
-The image of the cover of each publication reviewed should be attached separately, with a good definition in jpg or png format.
+Reviews and essays should include five keywords in the journal’s four languages of publication, without capital letters and separated by commas, and must not exceed 15,000 characters (including spaces and footnotes).
+The image of the cover of each publication reviewed should be attached separately, with a good definition in jpg, png or tiff format.

 Juan Carlos Garavaglia, Les hommes de la Pampa.
 Une histoire agraire de la campagne de Buenos Aires (1700-1830), Éd.
 Ehess et Msh, París, 2000, 465 p.

-Reviews and essays may include footnotes and references.
+Reviews and essays may include footnotes and references, but many not include subtitles.

-It is required not to use bibliography programs (EndNote, Zotero, etc.), nor to put footnotes in titles or subtitles.
+Bibliography programs (EndNote, Zotero, etc.) may not be used, nor should footnotes appear in titles or subtitles.
 Biographical references of the author of the review should appear on a separate line.

 For text, citations, notes and references, the editorial guidelines of the journal should be followed.